 Enthusiasm comes from the Greek word (entheos) and means God within.
-It is referring to a divine spark or fire that burns within the chest of those with a passion for a cause, job, or life in general.
+Therefore, it refers to a divine spark or fire that burns within the chest of those with a passion for a cause, job, or life in general.

 They say the world belongs to the enthusiastic.

 “Every great and commanding movement in the annals of the world is due to the triumph of enthusiasm.
-Nothing great was ever achieved without it. – Ralph Waldo Emerson: 18th century philosopher, essayist and poet.
+Nothing great was ever achieved without it.“– Ralph Waldo Emerson

 Imagine, for one moment if you will, returning to the spirit of your youth- when each day you allowed the energy that burned within you to be shown to the world.
 How you didn’t want to go to bed at night because you felt there might not be a tomorrow to do what you like doing.

-And how, when the morning came how you would jump out of bed and run outside to go and explore the world.
+And how, when the morning came, you would jump out of bed and run outside to go and explore the world.
 How you believed in your heart that anything was possible and nothing could touch you.

 Where does that drive, that purpose, that fire in us go?
 How is it so easily lost without a fight?